ocaml/opam/master_changes.md

   * `OpamSysInteract.Cygwin.check_install`: look for `cygcheck.exe` in `usr/bin` also as MSYS2 doesn't have "bin" [#5843 @rjbou]
   * `OpamGlobalState.load_config`: load MSYS2 Cygwin binary path too at config file loading [#5843 @rjbou]
   * `OpamEnv`: add `sys_ocaml_eval_variables` value, moved `OpamInitDefaults` as it is also needed in `OpamFormatUpgrade` too [#5829 @rjbou @kit-ty-kate]
+  * `OpamEnv` supports an internal `Cygwin` environment operation which pushes the given directory as far down the list as can be done without shadowing.
+This mechanism replaces the opposite which was done in OpamProcess [#5832 @dra27]

 ## opam-solver